 Megan Robbins, Ph.D.

-Professor Robbins has been an Assistant Professor in the Department of Psychology at the University of California, Riverside since 2013.
+Dr. Robbins is an Associate Professor in the Department of Psychology at the University of California, Riverside.
 She received her doctorate in Psychology from the University of Arizona, and her bachelor’s degree from the University of Texas in Austin.
 Her research focuses on understanding how people’s (usually romantic couples’) daily social interactions are related to health and well-being.
 She particularly focuses on the role of expressive behaviors (e.g., word use, sighing, laughing) in the coping process using a naturalistic observation method called the Electronically Activated Recorder (EAR; Mehl et al., 2001; Mehl, Robbins, & Deters, 2012).
 The EAR periodically records snippets of sound in people’s momentary environments, which allows Professor Robbins to examine how participants’ observed daily behavior relates to relationship and coping outcomes.
 Another line of her research uses findings from these observational studies to inform the development of coping and well-being interventions.
 Her ultimate goal is to understand the implications of mundane interactions and expressive behaviors to elucidate effective strategies and interventions people can naturally incorporate into their daily lives.
 Megan_Robbins_CV

 Current Graduate Students